Dr. Alp Sener

 BIOSKETCH

-In addition to a general urology and kidney/pancreas transplant directed clinical practice, Dr. Sener maintains an active basic sciences and translational research laboratory focusing on the innate immune responses to allograft function as well as in developing novel methods of mitigating organ injury associated with transplantation.
-His laboratory has pioneered the use of hydrogen sulphide in mitigating organ injury associated with transplantation, in modulating neovascularization and metastasis of renal cell carcinoma cell lines and in mitigating tissue fibrosis following chronic urinary obstruction.
+In addition to a general urology and kidney/pancreas transplant directed clinical practice, Dr. Sener maintains an active basic sciences and translational research laboratory focusing on the innate and adaptive immune responses in graft rejection as well as in developing novel methods of mitigating organ injury associated with transplantation.
+Dr. Sener holds the inaugural Andrew Lazarovits Chair in Immunobiology and Transplantation at Western University.
+His laboratory has pioneered the use of hydrogen sulphide in mitigating organ injury associated with transplantation, in modulating neovascularization and metastasis of renal cell carcinoma and bladder cancer as well as in mitigating tissue fibrosis following chronic urinary obstruction.
+Dr. Sener is the founder of two successful medical device start-up companies and holds several patents pertaining to organ preservation and in thermoregulation/transportation.
 He is the Founder of the Canadian Association of Chairs of Surgical Research and is heavily involved in promoting research and education through his national and international active roles in both Urology (American Urological Association Research Advocacy Committee, AUA Northeastern Section Board of Directors; Canadian Urological Association Research and Education Committees and as President of the Urological Society for Transplantation and Renal Surgery) and Transplant organizations (Canadian Society of Transplantation Research Committee and American Society of Transplant Surgeons Vanguard Committee).

 RESEARCH INTERESTS / SPECIALIZATION: